growlf/cascadesteam/community-groups.md

 ## Current Community Groups

 Community Groups are made possible through the commitment of [volunteer organizers](/leadership) and open collaboration of [partners](/partners).
-Scheduled events can be found on the [Cascade STEAM Meetup Page](https://meetup.com/cascadesteam).
+Scheduled events can be found on the [Cascade STEAM Meetup Page](https://meetup.com/cascadesteam) and discussion at the [Cascade STEAM Community Hub (Discord)](http://hub.cascadesteam.org).

 Community Groups include:
 - **[Citizen Science](/citizen-science)**: science, in particular life sciences